cellml/libcellml/docs/theory/theory_ode_solutions.rst

 In C++ you can use this **TODO**

+Solving the model reveals the cyclical interaction between the populations of fish and sharks, as shown in :numref:`sharks_and_fishes`.

 .. _sharks_and_fishes:
 .. figure:: images/sharks_and_fishes.png
    :name: sharks_and_fishes
    :alt: Population dynamics of sharks and fishes
    :align: center

-Solving the model reveals the cyclical interaction between the populations of fish and sharks, as shown in :numref:`sharks_and_fishes`.
+   Solution to the 0<time<20 period for the interaction of the two populations